michelangelorossi/michelangelorossi.github.io/_pages/about.md

 Currently Assistant Professor at Télécom Paris, CREST, Institut Polytechnique de Paris.
 CESifo Research Network Affiliate.

-I am an economist working at the intersection of industrial organization, quantitative marketing, and digital economics.
+I work at the intersection of industrial organization, quantitative marketing, and digitization.
 My research focuses on platform design, online reputation systems, and competition policy.

-I am one of the organizers of the <a href="https://www.digitaleconomics-paris.fr/conference-2025">Paris Digital Economics Conference</a>, an annual event that brings together researchers and policymakers working on the economics of digital platforms and technology markets.
+I am one of the organizers of the <a href="https://www.digitaleconomics-paris.fr/conference-2025">Paris Digital Economics Conference</a>, an annual event that brings together researchers on the economics of digital platforms and technology markets.

 Contacts